-Venous ulcers (also known as venous stasis ulcers or nonhealing wounds) are open wounds occurring around the ankle or lower leg.
+Venous ulcers (also known as venous stasis ulcers or nonhealing wounds) are open wounds around the ankle or lower leg.

-Some issues that can cause venous ulcers include:
+Some complications of venous ulcers include:

 There are many signs of venous ulcers, including: